-Harun Farocki gave the following introduction at a screening of Michael Klier’s Der Riese as part of the #VIDEOTAPES series at the Der Riese on April 29th, 2015 at the Alamo Drafthouse Ritz.
-Translated by Fjoder Donderer.
+Harun Farocki wrote the following curatorial text on Michael Klier’s Der Riese in January 2014 for the #VIDEOTAPES series at the neuer berliner kunstverein ( n.b.k.) in Berlin, Germany.
+ERC screened Der Riese on April 29th, 2015 at the Alamo Drafthouse Ritz.
+Text translated by Fjoder Donderer.
 Edited by Ekrem Serdar and Jennifer Stob.

 Michael Klier’s film is composed of images taken from surveillance cameras.
 In 1983, video surveillance was still a novelty.
 When in those days one was filming in the street, even if just with a video camera, passers-by would stop and ask when it was going to be broadcast.
 One assumed the person handling a camera was of a certain importance.
 Today, digital cameras are integrated in all sorts of devices, such as the locomotives of model railways, and in almost every mobile phone.
 A camera today has no greater value than a ball-point pen.